shideneyu/ownlan/README.md

                           * Required options: victim_ip
                           * Falcultative options: random_source_mac
         fake-ip-conflict    Generate a fake ip conflict to the victim.
 Can be used along all the others attacks, or alone.
-                          * Required options: victim_ip
+                          * Required options: victim_ip [Not Implemented]

+        resynchronize       Resynchronize the Gateway ARP Cache by sending to it continuous healthy correspondancies packets to protect someone or yourself from gateway.
+Default params are your mac and the gateway's mac.
+WARNING: If your gateway_mac is the attacker's, this protection won't work.
+In this case, input the gateway's mac manually.
+                          * Optional options: victim_mac , gateway_mac
-        stealth             Becomes invisible from network scanners, preventing you from getting targeted. static              Set a static ARP Cache for the current session.
-Good against first-duplex ARP Cache Poisoning. freeze              Reset and Freeze your ARP Cache.
-Good against NTOAs. resynchronize       Resynchronize the Gateway ARP Cache by sending to it continuous healthy correspondancies packets to protect someone or yourself from gateway attack. (reveive IP or MAC argument)
+        stealth             Becomes invisible from network scanners, preventing you from getting targeted.
+[Not Implemented] static              Set a static ARP Cache for the current session.
+Good against first-duplex ARP Cache Poisoning.
+[Not Implemented] freeze              Reset and Freeze your ARP Cache.
+Good against NTOAs.
+[Not Implemented]

+        attack. (reveive IP or MAC argument)